njordulv/react-fasting-app/README.md

 12. **Checkout:** The app now includes a Checkout component that simulates payment, performs form validation, and sends data to the backend server using the /submit-checkout endpoint.

+13. **Theme Switcher:** Added a toggle switch between light and dark themes for enhanced user experience.
+Users can switch between themes to customize their app display.

 ### Usage

 To use this app, follow these steps: